 - Sketchy: Refers to when you land a trick, but it isn’t clean.

 - Wash Out: When you can’t quite land a trick and your board skids to one side.
 Washing out can also be considered sketchy.

 - Slam, Eat It: Another word for fall.

-- Yard Sale: A particularly hard slam where at least one piece of your gear flys off your body and ends up somewhere on the mountain, like your goggles or helmet-mounted GoPro.
+- Yard Sale: A particularly hard slam where at least one piece of your gear flies off your body and ends up somewhere on the mountain, like your goggles or helmet-mounted GoPro.

-- Send It: Attempting a trick, this term is used mostly for bigger features and harder maneuvers.
-Example: Looking at a large jump and saying "Send it dude!"
+- Send It: Attempting a trick; this term is used mostly for bigger features and harder maneuvers.
+For example, looking at a large jump and saying, "Send it, dude!".